 11. Visit Phu Quoc Island

-No matter how much time you have to spend in Vietnam, you should seriously add Phu Quoc Island to your travel list.
-It offers direct international flights and visa-free for up to 30 days.
-Phu Quoc features varied marine life and ideal weather for diving activities.
-There are many beautiful waterfalls hidden in the natural forest to be explored.
-You can have a glance at the traditional fish sauce-making villages to see how the one-of-a-kind condiment is processed before being served on the table.
-It is also rich in history and cultural festivals that cannot be witnessed anywhere else.
-This is indeed a paradise for sea lovers not only for the island itself but also the collection of unspoiled remote islands around it in case you would like to extend your stay on the charming island.
+No matter how much time you have to spend in Vietnam, Phu Quoc should definitely be added to your travel list.
+It offers direct international flights and a visa-free stay of up to 30 days.
+Phu Quoc boasts a diverse marine life, making it an ideal location for diving, and there are also numerous hidden waterfalls in its lush forests waiting to be explored.
+You can even take a look at traditional fish sauce-making villages to see the unique condiment being made.
+In addition to its natural beauty, Phu Quoc also has a rich history and cultural festivals that cannot be found anywhere else.
+This island is truly a paradise for sea lovers, not only for its own charm, but also for the collection of unspoiled remote islands that surround it, in case you want to extend your stay.

 12. Explore the land of caves – Quang Binh

-Entering the land of caves is one big step to the wonderland that you would definitely like to take.
+Entering the land of caves is a giant leap into the wonderland that you won’t want to miss.

 13. Fall in love in Sapa

 Sapa is a city that holds a special place in the hearts of many Vietnamese people, and is often a must-see destination for travelers.
 It’s no surprise, given the city’s breathtaking landscapes and unique cultural influences.
 While the center of Sapa has modern amenities to accommodate tourists, the surrounding villages have maintained their traditional beauty and customs.
 Sapa is a popular destination for couples, thanks to its chilly and misty weather (with occasional snow in the winter) and an abundance of seasonal flowers, creating a romantic atmosphere.
 It is also home to the highest peak in Indochina, nicknamed “the roof of Indochina” – Fansipan Peak.
 Sapa offers a unique and different experience compared to other highland cities you may have visited.